eda-aty/Netflix-Python-Project/README.md

 ## 📝 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Kaggle](LICENSE).